mechatroner/vscode_rainbow_csv/RBQL.md

 #### Commads:
 * **RBQL** - activate RBQL mode for the current file (this can be even non-table file)
-* **Query** - execute RBQL query using VSCode text input.
+* **QuickQuery** - execute RBQL query using VSCode text input.
 Use only if you have some experience with RBQL.

 # RBQL (RainBow Query Language) Description